R\'enyi Resolvability and Its Applications to the Wiretap Channel: Application to the Wiretap Channel

 If a stochastic encoder is allowed, we can add a virtual memoryless channel $P_{X|W}^{n}$ between the deterministic encoder and the channel.
-Then we have the following achievability result. \begin{proposition} For $s\in[-1,1]$, we have
+Then we have the following achievability result. \begin{prop} For $s\in[-1,1]\cup\{\infty\}$, we have

-where $\widetilde{R}_{1+s}\left(P_{W},P_{Z|W},Q_{Z}\right)$ is given by \eqref{eq:-28}. \end{proposition} However, adding a memoryless channel is not optimal in general.
+where $\widetilde{R}_{1+s}\left(P_{W},P_{Z|W},Q_{Z}\right)$ is given by \eqref{eq:-28}. \end{prop} However, adding a memoryless channel is not optimal in general.
 In the following theorem, we completely characterize the admissible region, and show that adding a channel with memory between the encoder and channel is optimal.
-The proof of this theorem is given in Appendix \ref{sec:Proof-of-Theorem-StocEnc}. \begin{thm} For $s\in[-1,1]$, we have
+The proof of this theorem is given in Appendix \ref{sec:Proof-of-Theorem-StocEnc}. \begin{thm} For $s\in[-1,1]\cup\{\infty\}$, we have

 where $\widetilde{R}'_{1+s}\left(\widetilde{P}_{W|X}\widetilde{P}_{X},P_{Z|X},Q_{Z}\right)$ is given by